 By itself, PDF/A does not necessarily ensure that the visual appearance of the content accurately reflects any original source material used to create the conforming file, e.g. the process used to create a conforming file might substitute fonts, reflow text, downsample images or use lossy compression.
-Organizations that need to ensure that a conforming file is an accurate representation of original source material might need to impose additional requirements, such as the best practices in Annex C, on the processes that generate the conforming file beyond those imposed by this part of ISO 19005.
-In addition, it is important for those organizations to implement policies and practices regarding the inspection of conforming files for correct visual appearance.
+Organizations that need to ensure that a conforming file is an accurate representation of original source material might need to impose additional requirements on the processes that generate the conforming file beyond those imposed by this part of ISO 19005, such as those best practices in Annex C. In addition, it is important for those organizations to implement policies and practices regarding the inspection of conforming files for correct visual appearance.

-PDF/A does not directly address the topic of authenticity, either for the underlying content to be visually represented or for the PDF/A file itself.
-Such authenticity is generally considered to be important for legal, regulatory and governance purposes and is beyond the scope of this International Standard.
+PDF/A does not directly address the topic of authenticity either for the underlying content to be visually represented or the PDF/A file itself.
+Such authenticity is generally considered to be important for legal, regulatory and governance purposes and is beyond the scope of this part of ISO 19005.

 This part of ISO 19005 is one component of an organization's electronic archival environment for long-term retention of documents.
-Successful implementation of this part of ISO 19005 for archival purposes depends upon the following:
+Successful implementation of this part of ISO 19005 for archival purposes depends upon:

-- the retention requirements of an organization's archival environment, records management policies and procedures, as specified in ISO 15489-1; - any additional requirements and conditions necessary to ensure the persistence of electronic documents and their characteristics over time, including, but not limited to, those defined in ISO 14721, ISO/TR 15801, and ISO/TR 18492;
+- the retention requirements of an organization's archival environment, records management policies and procedures as specified in ISO 15489-1^[6]; - any additional conditions necessary to ensure the persistence of electronic documents and their characteristics overtime, including, but not limited to, those defined by ISO 14721^[5], ISO/TR 15801^[7], and ISO/TR 18492^[8];

-the quality assurance processes necessary to verify conformance with applicable requirements and conditions, e.g. an inspection regime to verify the quality and integrity of converted source data.
+quality assurance processes necessary to verify conformance with applicable requirements and conditions, e.g. an inspection regime to verify the quality and integrity of converted source data.